How can we know when a certain tea is really tea?

 Let’s begin to clear things up by talking about our old friend Camellia sinensis, commonly known as the tea plant.
 It’s not named the tea plant for nothing.

 Infusions made from parts of the tea plant (be it the leaves, buds or stems) are called tea.
 There are many types of tea, but they all come from the same plant.
 That’s the key to knowing if a tea is really a tea.
 If it comes from some other plant, then it’s not real tea, period.

 Herbal teas are infusions made from all other plants.
 I prefer to use the term tisane instead of herbal tea (though it isn’t as popular), because I’m a tea purist and want to keep tea apart from the rest 🙂

 Having said that, among the different tisanes one can find many different medicinal properties and flavors.
 So tisanes aren’t inferior to tea in any way.
 It’s a matter of personal preference.

 By the way, in case you were wondering how to pronounce tisane, check this audio link.

 More about tisanes

-Now that you know how to tell when a tea is a real tea or not, help me spread the word out by liking this article on facebook, giving it a +1 in google or sending a tweet.
+Now that you know how to tell when a tea is a real tea or not, help me spread the word out.
 Let’s give tea the place it deserves among all infusions.